jazik/raspberry-pi-cottage/README.md

 sudo reboot
 ```

-This will install additional packages on top of Raspbian Lite needed for
+This will install additional packages on top of RasPiOS Lite needed for
 camera use and use of temperature sensors.
 It will also configure timezone
 and locales.
 Check the script for details.